 Tel: 9666 0694

 Yet, the portion sizes are decent.
 You get a large bowl of rice filled veggie goodness.
 The lei cha itself is smooth and tasty.
-The small irony here is that even though they claim to use ‘less salt’ (banner, bottom right), theirs is the saltiest of all the lei chas I’ve eaten over the years.
-It’s not very salty, just that compared to the rest, there’s a definite difference.
-Cut a little more salt and it’ll be great.
+The small irony here is that even though they claim to use less salt and less oil, (banner, bottom right), theirs is the saltiest and oilest of all the lei chas I’ve eaten over the years.
+It’s not too salty or oily, just that compared to the rest, there’s a definite difference.
+Cut a little more salt and oil and it’ll be great.

 Also, note that they’re open from 6am to 2pm.
 Bad news for night owls like me lol.

 Cons: A bit salty, early closing time